talibahnt/belly-button-challenge/README.md

 # belly-button-challenge
 The code is in the startercode file, then go to static, then js.
+Then go to app.js to find the code.